GiG/recruitment-cases/qa-tests/RoboTest.md

 d) present the result of the tests in HTML format (any tool you want) for easy reading

+NOTE: The automation test exists in order to find bugs, so don't be afraid if one of the tests fails.
+But when it fails, LET US KNOW WHERE and WHY :)

 *Scenario 1* - Check that the correct payment methods are displayed for Swedish registered users

 **Given** a swedish register user logs in (autosv)

 **When** clicks on the deposit button (portal/deposit)

-**Then** the deposit methods and its order should be Visa, Neteller, Trustly and Skrill
+**Then** the deposit **methods and order** should be Visa, Neteller, Trustly and Skrill

 ****